 Consider building a long kitchen bench that passes through both spaces.
 It won’t blur the line between your kitchen and alfresco, but it will strongly link the two.
 Your benchtop could continue out from an indoor island bench or perhaps the bench could continue out along a shared wall like the one below.

 If your space and budget permits, consider having extra storage and a built-in barbecue grill on your alfresco kitchen.
 Think about having a second sink, range, or fridge too.
 (We find this useful in multi-generational homes).

-Another way is to extend the benchtop outside a window to create an outdoor breakfast bar, as shown in this 3D sample plan:
+Another way is to create an outdoor breakfast bar, as shown in this home: